jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

         *   *Tip:* If you have a dataset where you have a large number of components, such as 4+, it can be useful to set the EFA range to isolate just 2-3 of those components.
 The more components you have, the harder it is to do the EFA.
-There is a tradeoff in the amount of data used (more is better), and the number of components in the deconvolution (less is better) that requires some experimentation to find the right balance for a given dataset.
+There is a trade off in the amount of data used (more is better), and the number of components in the deconvolution (less is better) that requires some experimentation to find the right balance for a given dataset.